-- Content lock Select lock types to lock files in Gallery.
-Choose from Password or Pattern. - Encrypt phone Opens a screen that encrypts data on the phone for security.
+- Encrypt phone Opens a screen that encrypts data on the phone for security.
 You will be required to enter a PIN or password to decrypt your phone each time you power it on. - Encrypt SD card storage Allows you to encrypt the SD card and keep data unavailable for other devices. - Set up SIM card lock Allows you to set a PIN to be required to use the phone.
-You can also change the PIN after setting it. - Password typing visible Enable to briefly show each character of passwords as you enter them so that you can see what you enter. - Phone administrators Allows you to view or deactivate phone administrators. - Unknown sources Allows you to install non-Play store applications. - Verify apps Disallow or warn before installation of apps that may cause harm. - Storage type Displays the storage type for credentials. - Certificate management Allows you to set the following certificate settings. - Trusted credentials Displays trusted CA certificates. - Install from storage Allows you to install encrypted certificates. - Clear credentials Deletes all secure certificates and related credentials and erases the secure storage's own password. - Trust agents Select apps to use without unlocking the screen. - Screen pin This feature allows you to lock your device so that the current user can only access the pinned app.
-This is useful for users with children.
+You can also change the PIN after setting it. - Password typing visible Enable to briefly show each character of passwords as you enter them so that you can see what you enter. - Phone administrators Allows you to view or deactivate phone administrators. - Unknown sources Allows you to install non-Play store applications. - Verify apps Disallow or warn before installation of apps that may cause harm. - Storage type Displays the storage type for credentials. - Trusted credentials Displays trusted CA certificates. - Install from storage Allows you to install encrypted certificates. - Clear credentials Deletes all secure certificates and related credentials and erases the secure storage's own password. - Trust agents Select apps to use without unlocking the screen.

-• App usage access - Allows you to view usage information of apps on your phone.
+- Screen pin This feature allows you to lock your device so that the current user can only access the pinned app.
+This is useful for users with children. - App usage access Allows you to view usage information of apps on your phone.